 Host a Game Night

-Missing hangouts with other couples?
+Missing hangouts with other couples during quarantine?
 Plan a virtual game night.
 There are a number of games that can be played over video chat such as charades, Pictionary, Scattergories, and Codenames.
 Modifications can also be made to popular games like Scene It, Trivial Pursuit, Apples to Apples, and Cards Against Humanity to make them work virtually.
 Just make sure everyone playing has access to a set of the game cards.

 Travel from Your Couch

 Did you have a trip planned that you had to cancel?
 Perhaps you were scheduled to go for vacation or attend a friend’s wedding.
 See if there is a virtual travel option available such as this one for Austin.
 Scroll through the famous sites and maybe even order takeout to match your destination to really set the mood.
 Just looking to transport yourselves to another place?
 Check out these virtual travel options from The Smithsonian.
 This activity would also work via video chat for those of you who want to be more than two places at once.

 Do you both miss going to the movies?
 Bring the theater to you by transforming your living room.
 Make some popcorn, drape a few sheets or blankets to make an enclosed space, and cut the lights.
 Have a back yard and a projector?
 Consider bringing the fun outside for more of a drive-in movie experience.
 Just make sure you don’t bother your neighbors.
 For those of you who miss seeing stage shows, here is a list of streaming options sure to excite any thespian.